-- 6 Slide the drive into one of bracket bays, oriented so that the connectors on the back of the drive will face the interior of the chassis when the bracket is reinstalled (see the following figure). - 7 Align the screw holes of the drive and bracket, and secure the drive in the bracket using the screws that came with the upgrade kit (see the following figure).
+- Slide the drive into one of the bracket bays, oriented so the connectors on the back of the drive will face the interior of the chassis when the bracket is reinstalled (see "Installing a Hard Drive in the Bracket"). - 7.
+Align the screw holes of the drive and bracket, and secure the drive in the bracket using the screws that came with the upgrade kit (see the following figure).

-Installing a Hard Drive in the Bracket (Mini Tower Chassis)
+Installing a Hard Drive in the Bracket